Sing to God: 2014 reissue

+Benjamin Bland of Drowned in Sound said that "to say it's highly regarded amongst Cardiacs fans everywhere would be the understatement of the century."
 Sam Shepherd of MusicOMH was very favourable, called the album "the band's crowning glory" and "quite possibly one of the greatest albums ever made."
 He said "it would be possible to write about Sing to God and the sheer brilliance of Cardiacs for ever, but the truth is, words will never be able to describe just how incredible the band and this album is.
 The only way to find out is to hear it, and once you do, things will never be quite the same again.
 This really is an album worthy of laudation."
 He also noted that "It is an incorrect received wisdom that double-albums are fundamentally flawed.
 Prior to Sing to God, it's an argument that may have held some water, but over the course of two discs (or four sides of vinyl) there is not an ounce of fat or mindless folly.
 This is an album of unmitigated genius from start to finish."